In-Quest

-In-Quest is a Belgian technical death metal band.
+In-Quest were a Belgian progressive death metal band.
 Formerly signed with Good Life Recordings, the band were active since the early 1990s, with Sven de Caluwe of Aborted as a singer from 2002 to 2004.
 He was replaced by Swedish singer Mike Löfberg from Blockhead.
-They released five albums and two EPs, with their final album called 8: The Odyssey Of Eternity released on August 8, 2013.
-On February 12, 2014 the band split up.
+They released five albums and two EPs, with their final album called 8: The Odyssey Of Eternity released on 8 August 2013.
+On 12 February 2014 the band split up.

 In-Quest have played at a number of festivals in Belgium and the Netherlands, such as Frostrock, Euroblast, Xmass Festival, Flanders Fields of Death, Arnhem Metal Meeting, and (alongside bands like Slipknot, Fear Factory, Nile, Motörhead, Saxon, and Ensiferum) Graspop Metal Meeting in 2005 (Metal Dome), 2006 (Marquee 1) and 2009 (at Mainstage).
 Also in 2006, In-Quest opened for Fear Factory, on their "Fifteen Years of Fear" tour.
 They also supported Nile in 2005 on their EU tour.